mFulton07/psZP/README.md

 <br /><br /><br />
 ## Step 5: Check "psZP/Outputs" directory for your offsets
 When finished, psZP will output per nighlty basis:
-* A scatter plot of Skycell Object Mag Offset versus True AB Mag.
-Plot includes labels for the medain and mean offsets.
+* A scatter plot of the Mag Offset versus the True Mag of the reference stars.
+Plot includes labels for the mean, median and stdev of the offsets.
+* A comma deliminated text file of the skycell objects that had the most extreme offsets.